rclone/rclone/docs/content/docs.md

     rclone copy ':http,url="https://example.com":path/to/dir' /tmp/dir

+#### Connection strings, config and logging

+If you supply extra configuration to a backend by command line flag, environment variable or connection string then rclone will add a suffix based on the hash of the config to the name of the remote, eg

+    rclone -vv lsf --s3-chunk-size 20M s3:

+Has the log message

+    DEBUG : s3: detected overridden config - adding "{Srj1p}" suffix to name

+This is so rclone can tell the modified remote apart from the unmodified remote when caching the backends.

+This should only be noticeable in the logs.

+This means that on the fly backends such as

+    rclone -vv lsf :s3,env_auth:

+Will get their own names

+    DEBUG : :s3: detected overridden config - adding "{YTu53}" suffix to name

 ### Valid remote names

  - Remote names may only contain 0-9, A-Z ,a-z ,_ , - and space.